tezos/tezos-mirror/docs/introduction/howtouse.rst

 ~~~~~~~~~~~~

 To test the networks and help users get familiar with the
-system, on Zeronet and Carthagenet test networks you can obtain free tez from a
+system, on Zeronet and Delphinet test networks you can obtain free tez from a
 `faucet <https://faucet.tzalpha.net>`__.

 This will provide a wallet in the form of a JSON file